mridulpahwa/MoneyMentor/README.md

 ## MoneyMentor
-FinanceFlow is a modern financial management tool built with Next.js, designed to help users track their income, expenses, and loans.
+MoneyMentor is a modern financial management tool built with Next.js, designed to help users track their income, expenses, and loans.
 This application provides interactive charts, AI-powered financial guidance, and an intuitive user interface for seamless financial planning and decision-making.

 ## Features
 - Data Visualization: